IndigoBeetle/KwyllDocs/docs/tutorials/simple_platformer_controller.md

 whether left or right is pressed.

-The result of this calculation is then fed into another "Math" node that multiplies the direction by the "speed" variable (don't forget to set the speed to something other than 0 in the object properties back in the Room editor!).
+The result of this calculation is then fed into another "Math" node that multiplies the direction by the "speed" variable.
 The result of this calculation is then fed into a third "Math" node that adds it to the current X position of the player, moving it in the correct direction by the desired speed.

-The Y position is calculated by subtracting the "jump_amount" variable from the current Y position of the player (remember negative Y is up on the screen), and then adding in the "fall_amount" variable to account for falling.
+The Y position is calculated by adding the "y_velocity" variable to the current Y position of the player.

+Finally, we try to move the player to the calculated new position.

 ### Jump Triggering